Akaizoku/alteryx-deploy/README.md

 .\Deploy-Alteryx.ps1 -Action "uninstall"
 ```

-1. Uninstall Alteryx Server (or Designer if specified with the `-Product` parameter.
+1. Uninstall Alteryx Server (or Designer if specified with the `-Product` parameter).

 **Warnings:**